kacper-roszczyna/kacper-roszczyna.github.com/_pages/accuracy_audit.md

 > <cite>Probably someone operating a lemonade stand</cite>

 ## The Problem
-The client reached out to improve their process to source clients.
-In Poland the companies are required to be audited when they meet two financial criterias:
+The client reached out with a need improve their client sourcing process.
+In Poland all companies are required to be audited when they meet two financial criterias:
 1. Their total asset value crosses a certain theshold
 2. Their total income crosses a certain threshold